Visual Search | Wizard | Browse

 General

-Willow Flycatcher: Small flycatcher with brown-olive upperparts, white throat contrasting with paler breast, and white to pale yellow belly.
-Head has darker cap and faint white eye rings.
+Willow Flycatcher: Small flycatcher with brown-olive upperparts, white throat contrasting with paler breast, and white to pale yellow belly and faint white eye rings.
 Wings are dark with two white bars.
 Sexes are similar.

 Range and Habitat

-Willow Flycatcher: Breeds from southern British Columbia, Alberta, North Dakota, New York, and Maine south to central California, Nevada, the southwest, Arkansas, and Virginia.
+Willow Flycatcher: Breeds from southern British Columbia east to southern Manitoba, Ontario, and Quebec, south to central California, Nevada, the southwest, Arkansas, and North Carolina.
 Spends winters in the tropics.
 Preferred habitats include swampy thickets, upland pastures, and old abandoned orchards; also occurs along wooded lakeshores and streams.

 Breeding and Nesting